lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-We will need also to update the `Engine` struct to initialize the zstbi libray prior to any texture loading code gets executed.
+We will need also to update the `Engine` struct to initialize the zstbi library prior to any texture loading code gets executed.
 In the
 `create` function we will add the following line prior to the `Render` instance creation:

 ```zig